 Implementing a Queue in Java using Arrays and Linked Lists

-Following on from my previous post on implementing a stack in Java, I now wish to discuss the as important queue data-structure.
-Similar in kind to the restrictions placed upon the stack implementation, the queue only allows mutation via two methods.
+Following on from my previous post on implementing a stack in Java, I now wish to discuss the equally important queue data structure.
+Similar to the restrictions placed upon the stack implementation, the queue only allows mutation via two methods.
 Addition (enqueue) occurs at the end of the collection, and removal (dequeue) from the beginning, resulting in a FIFO (First-In-First-Out) structure.
-Queues are typically used in the application of buffers to store data, objects, events etc. that are to be held for future sequential processing.
-Discussed in the post on stacks, you are more than likely never going to have to implement such a data-structure in practical use-cases, as the language libraries will already include such an implementation (i.e. C++ STL and PHP SplQueue).
+Queues are typically used as buffers to store data, objects, and events that are to be held for future sequential processing.
+As discussed in the post on stacks, you are more than likely never going to have to implement such a data structure in practical use cases, as the language libraries will already include such an implementation (i.e. C++ STL and PHP SplQueue).

-The following examples solve the same problem, and as such I have again created a simple interface that each implementation must fulfill.
-Using this approach removes any worry from the user about specific implementation details and permits switching to alternative conforming instances later on, if the use-case warrants it.
+The following examples solve the same problem, and as such I have again created a simple interface that each implementation must fulfil.
+Using this approach removes any concern about specific implementation details and permits switching to alternative conforming instances later on, if the use case warrants it.

 interface Queue<T> {